The best audio editors offer powerful tools to deliver high-quality results in a more efficient workflow.

 Read our full Adobe Audition review

-Audacity is a powerful free audio editor that rivals many premium paid-for programs.
+Audacity is a powerful open-source audio editor that rivals many premium paid-for programs.
 Frequently topping lists for best audio editors, the tool is often the first, last, and only stop for anyone looking for a capable audio editing program - whether you’re a beginner or a pro.
 Better still, it’s multi-platform, available for Windows, Mac, and Linux, and can import and export in WAV, AIFF, MP3, and OGG formats.

 With Audacity 3.,2, the updated software lets you edit non-destructively, including lengthening and shortening clips that, when pasted, still contain the hidden ends, making it way more flexible than before.
 It also introduces audio.com, a sound-sharing platform for sharing audio and reaching new audiences.